neo4land/numlex/README.md

 * Ubuntu 12.04/python 2.7.3/MySQL 5.5
 ***
 # numlex
 ### !!!
 WARNING.
-You should have username and password to access to [zniis](https://www.zniis.ru/bdpn/operators/request) sftp server !!!
+You should have username and password to access [zniis](https://www.zniis.ru/bdpn/operators/request) sftp server !!!

 This daemon works on background and updates data each even hour.
-It needs python 2.6.6 at least.
+It needs at least python 2.6.6 to work.
 Probably you will need to install a couple of additional modules for python: mysql-connector-python
 ```sh